Can Dermatologists Help With Hair Loss?

 What are the different types of hair loss?

-The most important step in beginning hair loss treatment is receiving an accurate diagnosis of the root cause of the hair loss.
-Hair shedding and thinning can occur due to genetic predisposition, stress, auto-immune system disorders, thyroid problems, cancer treatment, hormonal changes, or as a side effect of some medications.
-Below are some of the most common conditions that lead to bald spots, hair loss, or rapid hair shedding:
+The most important step in starting hair loss treatment is receiving an accurate diagnosis of the root cause.
+Hair shedding and thinning can result from genetic predisposition, stress, autoimmune conditions, thyroid problems, chemotherapy, hormonal changes, or certain medications.
+Below are some of the most common conditions that lead to hair loss, thinning, or bald spots.

 Androgenetic Alopecia

-Androgenetic alopecia, also known as female or male pattern baldness, is a hair loss condition associated with elevated levels of the androgen hormones, which bind to the hair follicles and damage them.
-In men, male pattern hair loss typically begins with hair thinning at the temples, resulting in a receding hairline that creates the characteristic “M” shape.
-Hair loss continues on the crown of the head and can continue to worsen over time.
-In women, thinning hair typically begins along the top of the head, causing the part of the hair to widen.
-The condition can begin affecting both men and women in their 20s and 30s and can become more prominent with age.
-The risk factors for developing androgenetic alopecia are yet unknown, though researchers believe that there is a strong genetic component.
+Androgenetic alopecia, also known as male or female pattern baldness, occurs when elevated androgen levels bind to hair follicles and damage them.
+In men, it typically begins with thinning at the temples, creating a receding hairline in the characteristic “M” shape, before progressing to the crown.
+In women, thinning usually begins along the top of the head, widening the part.
+The condition can affect both men and women in their 20s and 30s and tends to become more prominent with age; researchers believe genetics plays a strong role.

 Alopecia Areata